jfcloutier/karma_system/design_notes/acting.md

 ## Definitions

-A *goal* is a relation/property experienced by the CA or its umwelt to be initiated, persisted or terminated.

-An *intent* is a self-assigned goal of the CA to impact a felt experience it has.
+An *intent* is a self-assigned goal of the CA to impact one of its felt experiences.

-A *directive* is a goal delegated by a CA to its umwelt CAs for them to achieve however they see fit.
+A *goal* is a relation/property, experienced by the CA or its umwelt, to be initiated, persisted or terminated.

 A *command* is an action (spin the wheel, reverse-spin the wheel, etc.) requested by a CA of an effector CA in its umwelt.

-A *plan* is a prioritized set of directives or commands assembled by a CA to achieve either its own intent or a directive from a parent CA.
+A *plan* is a prioritized sequence of goals or commands assembled by a CA to achieve either its own intent or a goal from a parent CA's plan.

+An *activation* is the predicted progress toward achieving a prioritized goal as part of a plan.

-An *affordance* is a pre-built plan with an effectiveness score informing its reuse.
+An *affordance* is a pre-built plan for a stated goal and with an effectiveness score informing its reuse.

-Note that the only "ground" concepts here are `command`, `goal` and `plan`; `intent`, `directive` and `affordance` are "perspectives" on them.

 ## Acting and the CA lifecycle